-The servant leadership team known as the coordinating council is the governing body of Spiritual Directors International.
+The coordinating council is the governing body of Spiritual Directors International.
 With the role comes fiduciary, visionary, strategic planning, and personnel oversight responsibilities.
 Council members serve three-year terms, and new members are appointed as members of the council complete their terms of office.
 The year following each coordinating council member's name indicates the year they complete their term of service on the council.

 Bruce Calvin, MDiv, 2019

 Bruce Calvin, MDiv, of Washington, DC, USA brings more than twenty years of experience in strategic planning, developing and managing programs, marketing resources, and responding to member requests.